-The WNY Forward Fund is a collaborative effort of twelve Western New York funders united to support our community and nonprofits that provide essential programs and services in the face of major shifts in federal funding and priorities since early 2025.
-These changes have created financial strain, rapid change, and deep uncertainty, at a time when community need is increasing.
+The WNY Forward Fund is a collaborative effort of 14 Western New York funders united to support our community and nonprofits that provides essential programs and services in the face of major shifts in federal funding and priorities since early 2025.
+These changes have created financial strain, rapid change and deep uncertainty at a time when community need is increasing.

-This Fund is a multi-year commitment to help ensure that the WNY community and the nonprofit sector remain strong, resilient, and equipped to adapt, similar to our collective response to crises including the Covid-19 pandemic and the 2022 racially-motivated shooting on Buffalo’s East Side.
-A total of $2.3 million has been allocated to the Fund to date.
+This Fund is a multi-year commitment to help ensure that the WNY community and the nonprofit sector remain strong, resilient and equipped to adapt, similar to our collective response to crises including the Covid-19 pandemic and the 2022 racially-motivated shooting on Buffalo’s East Side.
+A total of $2.6 million has been allocated to the Fund to date.

 The philanthropic community’s goal in working together is to help protect and strengthen the community, while encouraging innovation and reimagining how to best use community resources for long-term resilience.